Tennessee Hope Scholarship VS The Tennessee Promise: What's The Difference?

 - Associates and technical programs are generally speaking very focused and specialized, and usually not a good fit for "undecided" students.

 - Want help determining a career path?
 Check out our Career Prep Challenge, a 4 week guided mini-course that helps you explore your personality in context of career options!

 - Does your degree/career path require a 4 year (bachelors) degree?
 And if so, are there courses that need to be taken for your degree your freshman/sophomore year?

-- For some degrees it doesn't matter if you get an associate degree and complete your general studies, and then transfer to finish up your last two years of your degree.
+- For some degrees the first two years are just general studies and it doesn't matter if you get an associate degree first, and then transfer to finish up your last two years of your degree.
 Tennessee Promise is a great tool in these scenarios.

 - There also are some instances where you should give thought to the value of staying at one school for 4 years.
 Getting an associate degree for free at a community college and then transferring can sound great in theory, but there are some situations where the value of building report with professors over 4 years might be worth the extra expense.